TehKitti/Maunz/README.md

 _*nick \<network> \<nickname>_ - Changes Maunz's nickname on a specific network.

+*notify \<list/confirm/mapname> - Lets you list, add or remove your ZE map notifications.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing ping to the IRC server!

 *quote \<view/list/add> \<quoteid> [page] - Allows you to view IRC quotes.